Tech-at-DU/React-Fundamentals-tutorial/P01-Build-A-Header-Component/content.md

 It doesn't look too much different, but it is a lot harder to understand what is happening.

-What is the purpose of JSX?
-JSX translates to HTML code that looks more or less like the JSX you have written.
+**What is the purpose of JSX?** JSX translates to HTML code that looks more or less like the JSX you have written.
 In the Non-JSX version of the code, it's hard to tell what the HTML output is.

 Besides being easier to read it's also easier to write.

 React is a library for creating user interfaces.
 The Components you write translate to atomic pieces of those interfaces.
+For the web interfaces are written in HTML.
+In React Components generate HTML elements.

 **A React Component is just a function that returns some JSX!**

-You may have noticed that `React` was not used in this file but it was imported anyway. `React` must be in scope when using JSX.
+You may have noticed that `React` was not used in this file but it was imported anyway.

+`import React from 'react'`

+`React` must be in scope when using JSX.

 ### JSX Rules and Syntax